top of page

 Learn magic tricks from books

-Both of these books are many years old and still available to this day-- for a reason!
+Remember!
 Never overlook books-- you'll discover a lifetime of inspiration in old magic books.
 Keeping an eye on the past has been part of every successful magician's history.

 YouTube and videos are excellent ways to learn the art of magic.
-Watching another magician perform is much easier to learn the nuances of complicated magic moves, sleights or tricks.

 Video is a valuable way to learn magic tricks, but remember to add your personality and presentation to these magic tricks instead of copying.